|Course Descriptions||2014-15 Undergraduate|

 ART 206.
 INTRODUCTION TO MAKING PHOTOGRAPHS 4 sh

-This course is an introduction to the techniques, processes and visual culture of film-based photography (analog) using black and white materials.
-Emphasis is placed on the expressive qualities of the medium by examining and making pictures that communicate ideas and experiences.
-Wet lab experience included.
+This course is an introduction to the processes and visual culture of both digital and analog (film-based) photography.
+Emphasis is placed on the making and viewing of photographic images as intentional acts that reflect personal and cultural interests.
 Lab fee: $150.
 Offered fall and spring.

 ART 260.
-INTRODUCTION TO DIGITAL ART 4 sh
+INTRODUCTION TO INTERMEDIA AND PHOTOGRAPHY 4 sh

 ART 300.
 CERAMICS II 4 sh